emacs-mirror/emacs/mps/manual/source/glossary/d.rst

         .. historical::

-            On the Intel 80386, 80486. and Pentium; processors, the doubleword of 32 bits is actually the *natural word size*, but the term *word* is still used for the 16-bit unit, as it was on earlier processors of this series.
+            On the Intel 80386, 80486, and Pentium processors, the doubleword of 32 bits is actually the *natural word size*, but the term *word* is still used for the 16-bit unit, as it was on earlier processors of this series.